Poverty in the United Kingdom: Reactions to poverty

 In 2018, the number of workers becoming poor despite working was rising faster than employment.
 4,000,000 people were classed as working poor, that is one in every eight workers.
 Growing numbers of working parents find it more difficult to earn enough money for food, clothing and housing because of poor to no wage growth, reduction in welfare support and tax credits and the increasing cost of living.
 Children trapped in poverty increased by half a million during the five years to 2018 and reached 4.1 million in 2017.
 In a typical class of 30 children, nine would be in poverty.
-Campbell Robb of the Joseph Rountree Foundation said, "We are seeing a rising tide of child poverty as more parents are unable to make ends meet, despite working."
 Over 14,000,000 people, about one in five of the British population were in poverty in 2018, according to the Joseph Rountree Foundation.
 Of them 8.2 million were working-age adults, 4.1 million were children and 1.9 million were pensioners.
 Eight million people lived in poverty in families where at least one person was working.

 Julia Unwin of the Joseph Rowntree Foundation said: "A strong economy and rising employment have masked the growing problem of in-work poverty, as years of below-inflation wage rises have taken their toll on people's incomes.
 The upcoming minimum wage rise will help, but many low-income working families will still find themselves worse off due to tax-credit changes.
 Boosting productivity and creating more jobs which offer progression at work is vital to make work a reliable route out of poverty."

 Campbell Robb of Shelter said: "It's heart-breaking to think that so many people are having to make a choice between paying the rent and putting food on the table, or living in fear that any drop in income would leave them unable to cover their housing costs.
 The sad truth is that far too many people in Britain right now are living in homes that just aren't up to scratch – from the thousands of families forced to cope with poor conditions, to a generation of renters forking out most of their income on housing each month and unable to save for the future."

 As of 2015, there was hunger in the United Kingdom and significant numbers of people were driven to use food banks.
 There was also significant malnutrition.
 Poorer people were frequently forced to buy and eat cheaper, less healthy food.
 The BMJ, a British peer-reviewed medical journal published: